Skip to content

 VPN Yes Tunnels all IP traffic (TCP and UDP)

-For true anonymity in browser automation, you need either: 1.
-SOCKS5 proxy (to proxy UDP) + WebRTC configured to use SOCKS5 2.
-Disable WebRTC entirely (prevents UDP leaks but breaks video conferencing) 3.
-VPN (tunnels all traffic, TCP and UDP) 4.
-Browser flags: --force-webrtc-ip-handling-policy=disable_non_proxied_udp
+For true anonymity in browser automation, you need either a SOCKS5 proxy with UDP support and WebRTC configured to use it, WebRTC disabled entirely (which breaks video conferencing), a VPN that tunnels all traffic, or the browser flag --force-webrtc-ip-handling-policy=disable_non_proxied_udp.

 WebRTC and IP Leakage

-WebRTC (Web Real-Time Communication) is a browser API standardized by the W3C that enables peer-to-peer audio, video, and data communication directly between browsers, without requiring plugins or intermediary servers.
+WebRTC (Web Real-Time Communication) is a browser API standardized by the W3C that enables peer-to-peer audio, video, and data communication directly between browsers without plugins or intermediary servers.
 While powerful for real-time applications, WebRTC is the single biggest source of IP leakage in proxied browser automation.

 WebRTC was designed for direct peer-to-peer connections, optimizing for low latency over privacy.
 To establish P2P connections, WebRTC must discover your real public IP address and share it with the remote peer, even if your browser is configured to use a proxy.

-The fundamental problem: 1.
-Your browser uses a proxy for HTTP/HTTPS (TCP traffic) 2.
-WebRTC uses STUN servers to discover your real public IP (UDP traffic) 3.
-STUN queries bypass the proxy (because they're UDP and most proxies only handle TCP) 4.
-Your real IP is discovered and shared with remote peers 5.
-JavaScript can read these "ICE candidates" and leak your real IP to websites
+The problem unfolds like this: your browser uses a proxy for HTTP/HTTPS traffic (which is TCP), but WebRTC uses STUN servers to discover your real public IP over UDP.
+STUN queries bypass the proxy because most proxies only handle TCP.
+Your real IP is discovered and shared with remote peers as part of the connection negotiation.
+JavaScript on the page can read these "ICE candidates" and send your real IP to the website's server.

 Severity of WebRTC Leaks

-WebRTC uses ICE (Interactive Connectivity Establishment), defined in RFC 8445, to discover possible connection paths and select the best one.
-This process inherently reveals your network topology.
+WebRTC uses ICE (Interactive Connectivity Establishment, RFC 8445) to discover possible connection paths and select the best one.
+This process inherently reveals your network topology by gathering three types of candidates.

 sequenceDiagram